Manufacturing robots speed wind farm construction

 ODICO

-Pushing a drill bit through a sheet of metal may seem a mundane thing, but when that metal is attaching a 12-ton aluminium blade to a wind turbine in the North Sea, the way the holes are bored matters quite a lot.
-Get the placement wrong by a millimetre and months of design, fabrication and assembly work could be wasted.
+Pushing a drill bit through a sheet of metal may seem a mundane thing, but when that metal is attaching a 12-ton aluminum blade to a wind turbine in the North Sea, the way the holes are bored matters quite a lot.
+Get the placement wrong by a millimeter, and months of design, fabrication, and assembly work could be wasted.

 Stopping expensive and painstakingly engineered components from landing in the scrap heap is part of Odico’s mission.
-Founded in 2012 in Odense, Denmark – home to a thriving cluster of robotics companies – the company specialises in advanced robotics that bring manufacturing technology to the construction industry.
+Founded in 2012 in Odense, Denmark—home to a thriving cluster of robotics companies—the company specializes in advanced robotics that bring manufacturing technology to the construction industry.
 Odico develops super-agile, mobile manufacturing robots that can be recalibrated on the fly.
-Each robot can triple in-factory productivity for companies specialising in smaller production runs, making it perfect for wind turbine construction.
+Each robot can triple in-factory productivity for companies specializing in smaller production runs, making it perfect for wind turbine construction.

-Odico’s robots boost in-factory productivity for companies specialising in smaller production runs.
+Odico’s robots boost in-factory productivity for companies specializing in smaller production runs.
 Image courtesy of Odico.

 “Today, turbine blade profiles are moved by crane to drill each hole required,” says Anders Bundsgaard, founder and CEO of Odico.
 When operators finish drilling one hole, the profile has to be moved to a different position and fastened in place to fit the exact requirements.
 Because every profile needs up to 48 holes, about six profiles can be completed on a good day.